 - Trauma to the head

-Diplacusis can also be caused by an obstruction in the ear as a result of:
+Diplacusis can also be caused by an obstruction in the ear because of:

 If your diplacusis is caused by an obstruction, your hearing may return to normal once the obstruction is removed or the infection subsides.
-Diplacusis caused by sensorineural hearing loss is permanent; however, may be treated with hearing aids or cochlear implants.
+Diplacusis caused by sensorineural hearing loss is permanent, but it may be treated with hearing aids or cochlear implants.

-If you suspect you have hearing loss, make an appointment to see your hearing healthcare professional.
-They can examine your ears to correctly diagnose your problem and determine the best course of treatment.
+If you notice symptoms of diplacusis or suspect you are losing your hearing, make an appointment to see a hearing healthcare professional.
+They can provide easy, painless testing and determine the right course of action.
 To find a trusted hearing healthcare professional in your community, visit our directory.